 I see most snakes on nights in Southern Thailand when 3 conditions are present:

 - Heat.
-In Southern Thailand we have what seems like an average night temperature of 28-30°C. I see far more snakes when the temperature is over 28°C.
+In Southern Thailand we have what seems like an average night temperature during most of the year of 28-30°C. I see far more snakes when the temperature is over 28°C.